How to a take a screenshot on a PC with Windows 7, 8, or 10

 We could spend all day arguing the merits of a good screen-capture utility.
-They’re quick and efficient, often providing a simple way to take a JPG snapshot of an application window or your entire display in a matter of seconds, without the need to download any external software.
-Perhaps you need to send a screenshot to tech support, email an image to a friend, or, if you’re like us, capture a screenshot for an awesome how-to guide about how to take a screenshot on a PC!
+They’re quick and efficient, often providing a simple way to take a JPG snapshot of an application window or your entire display in a matter of seconds, without the need for any external software.
+Perhaps you need to send a screenshot to tech support, email an image to a friend, or — if you’re like us — capture a screenshot for an awesome how-to guide about how to take a screenshot on a PC!

-More: Before you resort to MS Paint or piracy, give these free image-editing tools a shot

 No matter the reason, Windows features several built-in utilities for capturing and saving screenshots, and they’re only a few keyboard clicks away.
-All four methods covered in this guide are free, straightforward, and work fantastically on most PCs.
-Let’s take a look.
+All four methods covered in this guide are free, straightforward, and work great on most PCs, no matter what you want to capture.

 Using the default keyboard shortcuts